BtcLayer/Cosmos/docs/learn/beginner/00-app-anatomy.md

 ### gRPC `Query` Services

 gRPC `Query` services allow users to query the state using [gRPC](https://grpc.io).
-They are enabled by default, and can be configured under the `grpc.enable` and `grpc.address` fields inside [`app.toml`](../../user/run-node/01-run-node.md#configuring-the-node-using-apptoml-and-configtoml).
+They are enabled by default, and can be configured under the `grpc.enable` and `grpc.address` fields inside <!-- markdown-link-check-disable-line -->[`app.toml`](../../user/run-node/01-run-node.md#configuring-the-node-using-apptoml-and-configtoml).

 gRPC `Query` services are defined in the module's Protobuf definition files, specifically inside `query.proto`.
 The `query.proto` definition file exposes a single `Query` [Protobuf service](https://developers.google.com/protocol-buffers/docs/proto#services).
 Each gRPC query endpoint corresponds to a service method, starting with the `rpc` keyword, inside the `Query` service.